top of page

 1. Gather Your Medical & Lifestyle Information

-• Current medications (especially sleep aids or antidepressants).
+• Current medications (including sleep aids or antidepressants)

 2. Track Your Daily Habits